-- 1) Faculty meetings devoted to student review at least once per semester. - Student-Faculty Advisory Meetings (students are assigned an advisor upon acceptance into the major).
+- 1) Faculty meetings devoted to student review at least once per semester. - 2) Student-Faculty Advisory Meetings (students are assigned an advisor upon acceptance into the major).
 Face-to-face advising meetings are required at least once per semester with the social work advisor. - 3) Course performance evaluation.
-The program standards of professional behavior have been integrated into the relevant course objectives are counted as a percentage of the course grade. - 4) Field evaluation completed in both the junior and senior year. - 5) Successful completion of the candidacy process and competency exam in the junior year.
+The program standards of professional behavior have been integrated into the relevant course objectives are counted as a percentage of the course grade. - 4) Field evaluation completed in both the junior and senior year. - 5) Successful completion of the candidacy process.